 A hinge that is only attached to the top part of the data page offers good security; it does not compromise the passport bio page's integrity.
 This sort of attachment is more usually done with ultrasonic welding.
-This uses very high frequency vibration to heat up the polycarbonate and hence help to embed the component within it.
+This uses very high-frequency vibration to heat the polycarbonate and hence helps to embed the component within it.

 Here's the catch